mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 This property allows you to save your custom **Configuration** settings for this widget.

-This object will be merged with default settings and passed to underlying [plotly javascript](https://plotly.com/javascript/) library.
-To see available settings and examples check [Configuration Options in JavaScript](https://plotly.com/javascript/configuration-options/) section on plotly docs website.
+This object will be merged with default settings and passed to the underlying [Plotly JavaScript](https://plotly.com/javascript/) library.
+To see available settings and examples check the [Configuration Options in JavaScript](https://plotly.com/javascript/configuration-options/) section of the *Plotly Reference Guide*.

 {{< figure src="/attachments/appstore/modules/charts/custom-config.png" alt="Settings dialog box with Advanced tab being active.
 Tab includes two text area on of which is focused." >}}